OscarReves/dr-quiz-scraper/README.md

 Note that brute-forcing takes time because each failure means that the scraper needs to click through the previous questions.
 Correct results are saved, but waiting for javascript elements to load takes time.

+## Future

+This is a work in progress.
+I intend to expand the scraper to multiple years and multiple processes